Controversies surrounding the Royal Canadian Mounted Police: RCMP bombing in Alberta, scapegoating farmer

 The RCMP bombed an oilsite in Alberta on October 14, 1998, on the instructions of the Alberta Energy Co.
 No injuries were caused or intended.
 The Crown lawyers, representing the government, accepted that the allegations were true.
 An Alberta farmer was blamed for the bombing.
 He had been complaining about oil pollution causing a nuisance.
 The court held him and another farmer without bail.

 Torture scandal: Ahmad El Maati, Abdullah Almalki and Maher Arar

 On September 26, 2002, during a stopover in New York City en route from a family vacation in Tunisia to Montreal, Maher Arar was detained by the United States Immigration and Naturalization Service, acting upon information supplied by the RCMP.

 Arar was sent to Syria where he was imprisoned for more than 10 months, tortured and forced to sign a false confession that he had trained in Al Qaeda camps in Afghanistan.
 A public campaign ended in his release and won a public inquiry into his case, which found that he had no ties to terrorism.

-Like Arar, Ahmad El Maati, Abdullah Almalki and Muayyed Nureddin are Canadian Muslim men who were detained and tortured overseas while under investigation by Canadian investigators.
-They were all detained when they arrived in Syria and taken to the same Syrian detention centre — the Far' Falastin, or Palestine Branch — of the Syrian Military Intelligence.
-All were tortured.
-All were interrogated by the same Syrian interrogation team, who accused them all of links to terrorism using information and questions that could only have originated with Canadian agencies.
-The Arar Inquiry has already determined that the RCMP sent questions for Abdullah Almalki to his Syrian interrogators.
-As in the case of Arar, unnamed Canadian officials used the media to publicly accuse El Maati and Almalki of having ties to al-Qaeda.
-No Canadian official has admitted to making these accusations in the media, and many years later, no evidence has ever been produced to back their claims.
-Like Arar, El Maati and Nureddin were eventually released without charge.
-Almalki was cleared, acquitted and released.
-When they returned to Canada, they all called for a process which would expose the truth about the role of Canadian agencies in what happened to them, and which would help them clear their names and rebuild their lives.